 Internet and Program Use

-As most streamers broadcast from home, generally the internet is also used for non-streaming activities.
+As most streamers broadcast from home, the internet is generally used for non-streaming activities.
 For this reason, only a portion of the internet bill would be deductible.
 In this case, the content creator must estimate the percentage that the internet is used for streaming or personal purposes.

 The percent used for streaming is deductible.
 This is the case with all the equipment or bills that may be present.

-Even a portion of a house payment or rent may be attributed to business expenses if there is a room that is allocated specifically to the business of streaming or editing.
+Even a portion of a house payment or rent may be attributed to business expenses if a room is allocated specifically to the business of streaming or editing.
+That being said, the IRS takes these claims very seriously, and the room must be used only for streaming in order to count it as one of your tax deductions.

 Any wages that may be paid to others in assisting the quality or editing of a stream may be deducted as well.
 (Remember to pay the relevant employer and employee taxes.)
 Additionally, any employer taxes may be deducted.